SAP-docs/abap-platform-trial-image/README.md

 ```bash
 ERROR: shell command for retrieving PID of process bound to SCC port ...java.io.IOEcception..
 ```
-Eror message does not affect the functionality of SAP Cloud Connector (SCC) and will be removed whith the next version of SCC.
+Eror message does not affect the functionality of SAP Cloud Connector (SCC) and will be removed with the next version of SCC.

 Creating a new container